Assistance for Library Users with Disabilities at Wells Library

 East Tower 2 has microform machines that can scan pages.
 These scans can be printed, saved to a flash drive, and/or be e-mailed.
 More information.

 Several IUB Libraries offer graduate students study carrels within the library for their study and research.
 Graduate students may request a carrel assignment at one of the following libraries:

 - Cook Music Library: Graduate students of the Jacobs School of Music may request a carrel assignment in the Cook Music Library for the semester.
 Music Library materials can be checked out to the carrel, although all items are subject to recall.
 Continuing students may request a carrel renewal.
-See Music Libary Carrel Guidelines for more information.
+See Music Library Carrel Guidelines for more information.
 Apply online

 - Herman B Wells Library: Apply online